phonedotcom/API-SDK-objc/docs/SWGQueuesApi.md

 SWGQueuesApi*apiInstance = [[SWGQueuesApi alloc] init];

-// Get a list of queues for an account
+// Get a list of queues for an account.
 [apiInstance listAccountQueuesWithAccountId:accountId
               filtersId:filtersId
               filtersName:filtersName